bbcCorp/py_microservices/README.md

 # py_microSERVICES

-This project is developed along the same principles as  https://github.com/bbcCorp/microSERVICES It explores microservices using a Python3 stack with multiple databases and a messaging layer.
+This project is developed along the same principles as  https://github.com/bbcCorp/microSERVICES It explores a simple event-driven microservice architecture using a Python3 stack with multiple databases and a messaging layer.

 Developed by: Bedabrata Chatterjee